erayguner/servicenow-ai/CONTRIBUTING.md

 # Stage changes
 git add .

-# Commit with conventional format
+# Commit with conventional format (pre-commit runs automatically)
 git commit -m "feat(module-name): add new feature"

+# If pre-commit modifies files, stage and commit again
+git add -u
+git commit -m "feat(module-name): add new feature"
 ```

+> **Note**: Pre-commit hooks will run automatically and may auto-fix issues.
+If files are modified, you'll need to stage and commit again.

 ### 5. Push and Create PR